BinghamtonRover/RoverSystem/scratch/simulator/README.md

 To quit, either press escape or x-out.

-Whenver you make edits, run `make` and then run the simulator to view changes.
+Whenever you make edits, run `make` and then run the simulator to view changes.